Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \subsubsection{Augmentation Perspectives}

 We begin by disabling either the real-domain or complex-domain perturbation to analyze their individual effects.
 The results show that removing either component leads to a noticeable drop in accuracy across both tasks, confirming that the two spatial perspectives contribute complementary information.
 In particular, removing the complex-domain augmentation results in a more pronounced performance decline compared with removing the real-domain component.
-This observation suggests that the personalized magnetic Laplacian perturbation in the complex domain not only captures directional semantics but also models higher-order structural dependencies that are critical for digraph representation learning.
+This observation suggests that the personalized magnetic Laplacian perturbation in the complex domain contributes a stronger global structural signal, whereas the real-domain branch provides additional local directional cues that further improve the final representation.